Allegations against top priest under review after AP report

 The Archdiocese of Galveston-Houston initially told AP, in response to questions submitted before the story was published, that Rossi never heard Pontikes’ confession “during their physical relationship or at any time after it ended.”

-On Friday, the archdiocese said that when Pontikes first reported her allegation, she was asked if Rossi was her confessor after the relationship became physical and she stated he was not.
+On Friday, the archdiocese said Pontikes reported she had gone to confession twice about her relationship with Rossi, but when asked if Rossi was her confessor she said he was not.
 The archdiocese said the same question was posed to Rossi, and he stated he did not hear her confession “after their inappropriate relationship began nor anytime after it ended.”

-Pontikes told AP she did not know at the time that it was a problem by church law for Rossi to have heard her confession.
+Pontikes told AP she did not know at the time that it was a problem under church law for Rossi to have heard her confession during the physical relationship.

 It is particularly difficult for a priest to defend himself against a confession-related crime, because the seal of confession prevents him from revealing anything about the content of the sacrament.
 Rik Torfs, professor of canon law at the Catholic University of Leuven in Belgium, said Rossi’s only chance may be to say he did not consider his own behavior to be a sin at the time of the confession.